ms609/CongreveLamsdell2016/cran-comments.md

 >   sub-directories of 1Mb or more:
 >     doc   4.5Mb

-The package has been built with --compact-divnettes, which yields file size reductions of ~20%.
-The images in the vignettes are vector images and I am aware of no obvious route to reducing their size further.
+The package has been built with --compact-vignettes, which yields file size reductions of ~20%.
+The images in the vignettes are vector images (by design) and I am aware of no obvious route to reducing their size further.

 For what it's worth, this is primarily a data package, so I do not envisage it being updated with any frequency, which hopefully offsets the cost of its large